Tomato Cages - Building or Buying Tomato Cages

 Another choice is to make cages from wood, although they tend to not last as long due to the elements.
 When wood is in the moist ground, insects can eat it away and it will rot if you live in a rainy area.

 One advantage to buying tomato cages or supports is the wide difference in how the problem of supporting a tomato plant is approached.
 You can find some that are simple cages, with 3 or 4 rings in an expanding radius as you move to the top.
 There are some spirals that are simply stuck in the ground, and the tomato plant is tied to it as they grow.
 Simple plastic or bamboo stakes are also often used.
 A trend in recent years is for these cages to be produced in vivid colors such as orange, purple, blue, red, yellow and green.
 Our tomato rows are colorful as we used six different colors of cages to add contrast to the green plants giving splash of color.

 There are square tomato cages, that are actually four sections of mesh that form a small square, but have the advantage of unhooking and folding flat for storage.
 There are three-sided versions of this same basic idea as well.
 One year we used the three-sided cage to stake around the huge tomato plant and it's sprawling branches.

 There's also the Ultomato stake system that is sold in the hardware store.
 I have not tried these yet because I have a plethora of tomato cages, but when I'm ready for some new ones, I may try this one!

-Finally, tomato spiral stakes have become popular over the last few years as easy to store, inexpensive, and better overall support than a simple tomato stake.
+Tomato spiral stakes have become popular over the last few years as they are easy to store, inexpensive, and better overall support than a simple tomato stake.